Olivierah/DesignPatterns/README.md

 # DesignPatterns
 ## Examples of how to use a Design Pattern

-Each folder contains a design pattern.
-Just choose and learn!
+Each enumerated folder contains a Design Pattern type.
+Just choose one to get started and learn!
 I hope I can help =)

 ###### Just in case: